 The more gaps which remain in understanding Kaspar Hauser, the more powerful the impact of his personality appears to be; normally the attributes of a personality are formed by a framework of social perception: parents and family, nationality, social and cultural background, corresponding socialisation and education - all of these give meaning to the encounter structure.
-Under these circumstances it is no surprise
+Under these circumstances it is no surprise that artists took this situation as an opportunity for describing the human situation per se.
+Feuerbach himself

-^{8.} Five to seven hours weekly between October 1832 and May 1833, cf. Fuhrmann, 1833/1983, p.
+8. Five to seven hours weekly between October 1832 and May 1833, cf. Fuhrmann, 1833/1983, p.
 29.

-^{9. &}quot;There is no doubt that Hauser knew of the existence of such writings, especially of one published in 1831 by Police Superintendent Merker.
+9. &quot;There is no doubt that Hauser knew of the existence of such writings, especially of one published in 1831 by Police Superintendent Merker.
 It was quite often discussed in his presence, and I have heard him say that he thought it hurtful that people took him for a fraud.
 He was also well familiar with the name of Merkel as the most eminent representative of this opinion.
 Whether or not he read one of these writings himself I cannot say with certainty.
 It seems very plausible, however...
 I also know from his bills that he bought Feuerbach's publication... for the purpose of sending it to the mayoress' sister.
 While I am not certain whether Hauser merely knew of the existence of Merker's more recent writings or whether he actually read them, I think it likely he did read them.
 As Hauser remarked himself, this publication lay open in teacher Meyer's living room [...] while [Hauser], in late September, lodged at my home for eight days and was accidentally shown the room in which I keep my books, among which was the latest of Merker's writings."
 (Hickel, 1834/1966, p.
 120).

-^{10.} Frith, 1989, p.
+10. Frith, 1989, p.
 30 and Malson, 1976, p.
-59 also view him in much the same way.
+59f also view him in much the same way.

-that artists took this situation as an opportunity for describing the human situation per se.
-Feuerbach himself formulates a quintessence that is capable of imagining the individual in radical ways: He is neither child nor youth, "without motherland, without parents or relatives - the only creature of his species [...]"
+formulates a quintessence that is capable of imagining the individual in radical ways: He is neither child nor youth, "without motherland, without parents or relatives - the only creature of his species [...]"
 (Feuerbach, 1832, p.
 69).
 It echoes the opinion of Dacier, one of Jean Itard's colleagues, on Victor: "Where Victor is concerned, one must first and foremost consider from whence he came and where he has arrived.
 For if this young man is to be judged fairly, he can be compared to himself only" (quoted from Malson, 1976, p.
 93).
 Those thoughts are rooted in a fundamental theme of the 19th century, i.e. the completely new question of the development of man as a nature and spirit being - with regard to the species and becoming of the individual as well as the question as to how the two are linked.
 In 1841, Ludwig Feuerbach characterised man as the only being capable of making a subject of its own species, the universally human.
 Max Stirner thinks humans capable of pushing the boundaries of their own species by their acts of volition.
-Max Stirner thinks humans capable of pushing the boundaries of their own species by their acts of volition.
-Max Stirner origin, as it emerged in the 19th century along with the subsequent standardising and measuring of the human being, e.g., by way of the first intelligence tests.
+Max Stirner thinks humans capable of man limited to a framework of biological facilities and their evolutionary origin, as it emerged in the 19th century along with the subsequent standardising and measuring of the human being, e.g. by way of the first intelligence tests.